 - To be prepared for a potential return to distance learning, either via a hybrid learning or a “remote only” option, St. Monica Catholic School is:

-- Planning to gather and review family feedback on the student distance learning experience based on spring 2020 so that we can identify and build upon lessons learned.
+- Planning to gather and review family feedback on the student distance learning experience based on spring 2020 to identify and build upon lessons learned.

 - Preparing classrooms and teachers with technology that will allow live streaming so that students can attend classes and receive real-time instruction from home.